vsa1920/Monte-Carlo-methods-in-Ising-Model/README.txt

 To get an imshow image of any state, copy and paste the state text file to State plots and run State_plots.py.

 THE RUNTIME FOR EACH STEP MIGHT BE FROM 2-3 HOURS.
 TO SAMPLE A SMALLER SIMULATION, REDUCE THE TIME VARIABLES AT THE START OF THE CODE AND RUN FOR ONE OR
 TWO TEMPERATURES IN THE T_lst AT A TIME.
-THE RUNTIME OF PARALLE TEMPERING IS A FEW MINUTES.
+THE RUNTIME OF PARALLEL TEMPERING IS A FEW MINUTES.